juxor/afaq/markdown/secI4.md

 universal systems.
 It also seems strange that defenders of competition happily use examples from "actually existing" capitalism to illustrate their politics but reject negative examples as being a product of an "impure" system.
-They want to have their cake and eat it to.
+They want to have their cake and eat it too.

 Significantly, we should note that the use of surplus for communal services (such as hospitals and education) can be seen from the Spanish Revolution.